percybolmer/go4data/README.md

 **Topics -** is where to send data after processing it.
 **QueueSize -** is how many [payloads](#payload)  are allowed to be on queue in the Processor.
 This is to limit and avoid memory burning if a topic isnt drained.
 **Metric -** is stored by both the Handler and Processor.
 The handler will inherit the Processors set metric.
 The default metric is Prometheus.
 But this can be changed by the user by setting a new [metricProvider](#metrics).
+**Workers -** is how many concurrent workers the handler is allowed to run.
+Modify this only if you want to increase the amount of goroutines your handler should run.
+This can be increased to make certain handlers work faster, but remember that it can also slow things down if you set too many.

 ## Handler
 Handler is the data processing unit that will actually do any work.